karthagokul/socklib/README.md

 ## socklib

-The socklib is a c++ socket library provides a high level abstraction on the platform specific api (TODO)
+The socklib is a c++ socket library provides a high level abstraction on the platform specific api (TODO : Documentation)

 ### installation